 As of

-Jui ne 30 , 2021 Decen nber 31, 2020
+December 31, 2021 Decemb nber ber 31, 2020

-Unamortized Unamortized

-in thousands Pr incipal Discount P rincipal Discount
+in thousands I Unamortized Principal Discount Pı rincipal Unamortized Discount

-Term loan \$ \$ \$ 2,800 \$
+Term loan \$ \$ - \$ 2,800 \$

-Equipment advances 3,636
+Equipment advances - 3,636

-Paycheck Protection Program note 4,850 4,850
+Paycheck Protection Program note - 4,850

-Convertible notes 59,835 12,200
+Convertible notes - 59,835 12,200

-Total debt 4,850 71,121
+Total debt 71,121

 Less: debt discount (12,200)

-Less: current portion (4,850) (51,635)
+Less: current portion (51,635)

 Total long-term debt book value, net \$ \$ 7,286

-Debt issuance costs were not material for any debt obligations individually, or in the aggregate, for the issuances of the above debt obligations as of June 30, 2021 and December 31, 2020.
+There is no short-term and long-term debt outstanding as of December 31, 2021.
+Debt issuance costs were not material for any debt obligations individually, or in the aggregate, for the issuances of the above debt obligations.
 Therefore, debt issuance costs were expensed upon the issuance of respective debt obligations.
-The Company is in compliance with all financial covenants required by the loans as of June 30, 2021.

-Current portion of long-term debt includes those principal balances and unamortized debt discount expected to be repaid within twelve months from June 30, 2021 and December 31, 2020.
+Current portion of long-term debt outstanding as of December 31, 2020 includes those principal balances and unamortized debt discount expected to be repaid within twelve months from December 31, 2020.

-In connection with the Business Combination, all outstanding debt at the Closing Date with the exception of the Paycheck Protection Program note were settled on June 30, 2021.
-Refer to Note - 3 Reverse Recapitalization.
+In connection with the Business Combination, all outstanding debt with the exception of the Paycheck Protection Program note were settled on June 30, 2021.
+Refer to Note - 3 Acquisitions.
+In August 2021, the Company's application for forgiveness of Paycheck Protection Program was approved in the full amount